deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 Gupta shook his head.
 “Every brain injury is unique,” he advised.
 “But the balance of probability is that you will struggle with short-term retention for months, may find it difficult to control your emotions, and may find your cognitive faculties impaired as well.
 Unfortunately there is no miracle drug that can fix all of that,” he intoned, unaware that he was completely wrong, “but I do know that your recovery will be impaired by stress and long hours.
 If you desire the speediest recovery possible, then you are going to need to take some time off.
 Months, probably.”

 Gabriel was as far forward in his chair as he could get without actually standing.
-“I *can’t!*” he said.
+“I *can’t!”* he said.
 “I don’t mean I don’t want to, I mean that the role just can’t be vacant for that long.
 You’re telling me I have to retire!”

 Gupta’s face was full of sympathy.
 “If that’s so then… I’m sorry, but your health is more important,” he said.

-“*¡Vete al carajo!*”
+*“¡Vete al carajo!”*

-“*Dad!*” Shocked, Ava laid her hand on his, and Hannah whined.
+*“Dad!”* Shocked, Ava laid her hand on his, and Hannah whined.
 Gabe looked shocked at himself too.
 Slowly, he settled back and put his free hand on Ava’s.

 “I… I’m sorry, Mister Gupta,” he said at last.
 “That… I guess that just proved your point, huh?”